 The mechanics of writing with a review of punctuation and sentence structure are taught.
-Assignments include the writing of a brochure, letters, a church bulletin, a Sunday school lesson and a narrative.

-EN 451 Advanced Grammar
+Assignments include the writing of a brochure, letters, a church bulletin, a Sunday school lesson, and a narrative.
+One semester, two hours EN 451 Advanced Grammar